amikey/objective-c-style-guide/README.md

 ## init and dealloc

-`dealloc` methods should be placed at the top of the implementation, directly after the `@synthesize` and `@dynamic` statements. `init` should be placed directly below the `dealloc` methods of any class.
+`dealloc` methods should be placed at the top of the implementation, directly after the `init` methods.

 `init` methods should be structured like this: